10.11 Why are midlatitude winds mostly westerly (i.e., eastward)?

 Taking the same approach with the equation for gives the Thermal Wind Equations:

-These equations are very powerful because they reveal that measurements of temperature only (which are relatively easy to make) make it possible to determine the changes in the horizontal wind with height, assuming that the geostrophic and hydrostatic approximations are valid (which is the case for large-scale flow in the atmosphere).
-The thermal wind is the change in horizontal geostrophic velocity between two layers.
+These equations are very powerful because they reveal that measurements of temperature only (which are relatively easy to make) make it possible to determine the changes in the horizontal wind with height, assuming that the geostrophic and hydrostatic approximations are valid (which is the case for large-scale flow in the free atmosphere).
+The thermal wind velocity is defined as the change in horizontal geostrophic velocity between two layers.

 So the thermal wind velocity equals the horizontal velocity at the upper level minus the horizontal velocity at the lower level.
 Equation [10.43] can be drawn as a two-dimensional vector subtraction as if we were looking down on them from above (see figure below).